davidericjohn/burger-builder-app/README.md

 Visit the web application at: https://burger-builder-davidericjohn.firebaseapp.com

-Account:
+Dummy Account Details:

-email: dummy@test.com
+Email: dummy@test.com
-password: 123456
+Password: 123456

 This is a demo project I built using below technology stack while learning through an online course.